dkacza/library-api/README.md

 #### Endpoint documentation
 App is separeted into 3 main data models (users, books and rentals), which can be accessed through separate endpoints.
-You can find the premade Postman workspace and documentation in `docs` folder.
+You can find the premade Postman workspace in `dev-data` folder.
+Endpoint documentation is also available here: https://documenter.getpostman.com/view/14293687/2s93eZyBZi

 #### How to run it:
 Keep in mind that you need a MongoDB server running locally on your computer or MongoDB Atlas in the cloud to run this app.
+I also reccomend using Postman for convienient way of sending requests.

 1. Clone the repository and run `npm install` command to get all the necessary NPM packages.
 2. Run `npm createConfig` command to create the `config.env`.